ontodev/valve.rs/README.md

   - *no-edit*: Sets the *edit* option (which is set to true by default unless *db_view* is true) to false.
   - *no-save*: Sets the *save* option (which is set to true by default unless *db_view* is true) to false.

-###### Commonly used path and option combinations
+##### Commonly used path and option combinations

-Here are some commonly used table table configurations:
+Here are some examples of commonly used table table configurations:

 table                | path                                 | description                                                                              | type     | options
 ---------------------| -------------------------------------| -----------------------------------------------------------------------------------------| ---------| ------------